Renault Colorale: Towing truck conversions

-The rather unloved Renauld Colorale was quite cheap on the second-hand market when "sexier" new vehicles were offered to the public in the early and mid sixties and it had a sturdy chassis, 4WD transmission, a bullet-proof and "torquey" albeit low powered engine.
+The rather unloved Renault Colorale was quite cheap on the second-hand market when more appealing new vehicles were offered to the public in the early and mid sixties, and it had a sturdy chassis, 4WD transmission, and a bullet-proof and "torquey" albeit low powered engine.

-Such characteristics prompted Renault dealers and independent repair shops to convert second hand Colorales into "dépanneuses" (Towing trucks).
+Such characteristics prompted Renault dealers and independent repair shops to convert second hand Colorales into "dépanneuses" (Tow trucks).

-Typical conversion would entail a complete chopping af the rear body, leaving only a forward cab closed with a flat panel and a small, flat, rear window from a Renault 4CV.
-The towing arrangement generally was some homemade craning device made out of steel H beams (sometimes enven railway tracks)and a Verlinde chain hoist.
+Typical conversions would entail a complete chopping of the rear body, leaving only a forward cab closed with a flat panel and a small, flat, rear window from a Renault 4CV.
+The towing arrangement generally was some homemade craning device made out of steel H beams (sometimes even railway tracks) and a Verlinde chain hoist.
 Such artisanal conversions, under the then tolerant road regulations served well into the 1980s and even 1990s.
 Some other conversions with a similar layout were made for forestry work and trade as new, specially designed 4WD vehicles were rather scarce in France.
 These "Dépanneuse" conversions explain why there are very few Colorales in original condition and make them highly collectible vehicles.